 - We welcome your support and need it more than ever!
-We do request that all donated items are provided through contactless delivery or sent through a delivery service such as Amazon – our wish lists can be found here.
+Our wish lists can be found here.

-RMHC CTX has also made the following changes to our program operations in order to protect guest families and their hospitalized children.
+RMHC CTX has also made the following changes to our program operations.

 Ronald McDonald House:

-- After a temporary suspension of new guest families in March 2020, the Ronald McDonald House began welcoming new families on June 3, 2020.
-We currently have 25 of 30 guest suites available for guest families.
-New guest family admissions require new conditions that must be met for a family to qualify for a guest room.
-These conditions will be communicated to referred families by both our partner hospitals’ staff and our Guest Services staff.
+- We are now able to operate all 30 guest suites and provide overnight accommodations for 30 guest families.
+New guest family admissions require guests to agree to conditions that must be met for a family to qualify for a guest room.
+These conditions will be communicated to referred families by both our partner hospitals’ staff and our Guest Services Representatives.

-- As it pertains to our staff members, many team members will continue to work from home and will not represent RMHC CTX at any 3rd party fundraisers or presentations until further notice.
-All non-essential meetings are being held virtually – either by phone or video conference.
+- As it pertains to our staff members, many team members will continue to work from home and will minimize representing RMHC CTX at any 3rd party fundraisers or presentations.
+All non-essential meetings continue to be held virtually – either by phone or video conference.

 Ronald McDonald Family Rooms: